roq-trading/roq-deribit/src/roq/deribit/index.rst

 ~~~~~~~~

 * The gateway must be restarted at least daily if you use the multicast feed.
-  The reason is the snapshot vs events inconsistency mentioned under the
+  The reason is the snapshot vs events inconsistency mentioned under the constraints.
-  constraints.
   The book effectively becomes more and more *wrong* for big market moves.

+* The exchange doesn't notify us with the confirmed bar for time-series data.

 :code:`roq-deribit-filter`